 Total NON-PASS (signature) Data not enough and analysis Applications/cases of theories , 201 Methodologies are not proper Theoretical outline absent or Alternative solutions absent. or Hypothesis undetectable.
-Context absent or ignored Report is not adequately Graphics/Tables are not Situation/problem is not Documentation/Citation Irrelevant information adequately utilized predominates. is incomplete.
-PASS organized garbled absent absent Grade Total Irrelevant information interferes Data not enough or analysis is Applications/cases of theories but relevance to arguments is Methodologies are proper but organized, but poorly-focused.
-Graphics/Tables are provided, Situation/problem is outlined, Date: but contextual connections detectable but not stated in Theoretical outline present are not properly explained. presented. or Hypothesis outlined, but not properly Alternative solutions are Documentation/Citation mplementation is weak Report is adequately $\sim$ testable form. incomplete. incomplete Evaluator: tenuous weak logic B (Satisfactory): 21-29 points Data to justify methodology/logic is collected, Applications/cases of theories Graphics/Tables are provided, Report is well-organized, and Situation/problem is outlined.
-Proper methodologies are presented. or Hypothesis recognized or well stated Alternative solutions are conclusion is well stated Contextual connections Documentation/Citation and help somewhat to Logic is adequate and adequately explained reinforce arguments but analysis is weak Competing theories adequately outlined employed and clearly explained employed adequate evident unified A- (Good): 30-35 points Correctly documents and cites Situation is well described and Applications/cases of theories Logic is strong and conclusion methodology/logic is collected well recognized and stated in problem is properly identified.
-Graphics/Tables are properly inserted and help to reinforce Report is well-focused, wellresearched.
-Controversies Proper methodologies are Alternative solutions are weighed, or Hypothesis Competing theories well presented and properly organized, and unified and properly analyzed outlined and weighed 4 is clearly stated C (Failure): 20 points and below well explained.
-Data to justify testable form arguments Student Name: sonices A0 (Excellent): 36-40 points Points Description/Identification of Knowledge of Relevant Documentation/Citation Creative Thinking Graphics/Tables Methodology Applications/ NON-PASS: Structuring Discipline problem Traits PASS: Clarity cases Data ä Analytic/Problem-Research Title: Communication Skills (Written) Goals solving Skills Program: Knowledge In-depth <Note>
+Context absent or ignored Report is not adequately Graphics/Tables are not Situation/problem is not Documentation/Citation Irrelevant information adequately utilized is incomplete. predominates PASS organized garbled absent absent Grade Total rrelevant information interferes Data not enough or analysis is Applications/cases of theories but relevance to arguments is Methodologies are proper but organized, but poorly-focused.
+Graphics/Tables are provided, Situation/problem is outlined, Date: but contextual connections presented. or Hypothesis detectable but not stated in Theoretical outline present are not properly explained. outlined, but not properly Alternative solutions are Documentation/Citation implementation is weak Report is adequately $\sim$ testable form. incomplete. incomplete Evaluator: tenuous weak logic B (Satisfactory): 21-29 points methodology/logic is collected, Applications/cases of theories Graphics/Tables are provided, Report is well-organized, and Situation/problem is outlined.
+Proper methodologies are presented, or Hypothesis recognized or well stated Alternative solutions are conclusion is well stated Contextual connections Documentation/Citation and help somewhat to Logic is adequate and adequately explained reinforce arguments but analysis is weak Competing theories adequately outlined Data to justify employed and clearly explained employed evident unified A- (Good): 30-35 points Correctly documents and cites Situation is well described and Logic is strong and conclusion methodology/logic is collected Applications/cases of theories well recognized and stated in inserted and help to reinforce problem is properly identified.
+Graphics/Tables are properly Report is well-focused, wellresearched.
+Controversies Proper methodologies are Competing theories well Alternative solutions are weighed, or Hypothesis presented and properly organized, and unified and properly analyzed outlined and weighed 4 is clearly stated NON-PASS: C (Failure): 20 points and below well explained.
+Data to justify testable form arguments Student Name: A0 (Excellent): 36-40 points Points Description/Identification of Documentation/Citation Knowledge of Relevant Creative Thinking Graphics/Tables Methodology Applications/ Structuring Discipline problem Traits PASS: Clarity cases Data ä Analytic/Problem-Research Title: Communication Skills (Written) Goals solving Skills Knowledge Program: In-depth <Note>